dmbuck32/AITermProject/README.md

 * Stop Ahead - 90
 * Signal Ahead - 90

-# GTA Sign Recognition
+# GTA V Sign Recognition
-Run GTA in Windowed mode 600 x 800.
+Run GTA V in Windowed mode 600 x 800.
 Leave the window in the top left corner of the screen.